sntioudis/papreca/documentation/mainpage.md

 %PAPRECA is effectively designed for parallel computers but it can also run in serial. %PAPRECA can be built on any LINUX machine that supports an MPI/C++ compiler (e.g., mpicxx or mpiCC) that is at least compatible with the C++-11 standard.

-\section authors Authors of PAPRECA and contact details
+\section authors Original authors of PAPRECA and contact details

 The following people are the main/original contributors of the %PAPRECA project: